blasvicco/bv-react-data-report/README.md

 <Report data={example}/>
 ```

-Where data is an array of objects as you can see in this [example](test/src/example.json)
+Where data is an array of objects as you can see in this [example](test/src/example.json) file.

 ### Installation